 You can have up to 5 levels in a Salesforce Campaign hierarchy.
 How granular you get depends on what sense it makes for your marketing.
 Some organizations may be happy just to know that an opportunity was tied to an event, while others may want to know which email send drove the most revenue.
 Here’s an example:

 Building a Campaign hierarchy is surprisingly challenging.
 Check out these tips to get started:

 3. Use Campaign Member Status for event attendance

-Once Campaign Members have been added to your Campaign, you can set each one a Member Status:
+Once Campaign Members have been added to your Campaign, you can set a Member Status for each member: